 There will be an adjustment period lasting 5 and half years to allow fleets on both sides time to adapt to the new arrangements.
-Throughout the adjustment period, there will be a substantial transfer of quota from the EU to the UK.
-In the first year this will result in an immediate uplift of 15%, before annual negotiations.
+Throughout the adjustment period, there will be a substantial transfer of quota from the EU to the UK, with the majority of the uplift realised in the first year.
 The agreement also provides for quota transfers between the UK and EU as part of annual negotiations.

 Throughout the adjustment period, the UK Government will invest in our fishing communities and do everything we can to help to rebuild the industry.
 The Prime Minister has committed £100 million in funding for the fishing industry with more detail to be announced in due course.